passlab/pinsight/README.md

 ### Build

 To build the main `pinsight` shared library, use the cmake and make utilities.
-OpenMP library path needs to be provided to cmake as the value for the OMPLIB_INSTALL variable.
-But only omp.h and ompt.h are needed to build libpinsight.so
+A path that includes omp.h and ompt.h headers needs to provided to cmake via `OPENMP_INCLUDE_PATH` setting.

     git clone https://github.com/passlab/pinsight.git
-    cd pinsight && mkdir build && cd build cmake -DOMPLIB_INSTALL=/home/yanyh/tools/llvm-openmp-install ..
+    cd pinsight && mkdir build && cd build cmake -DOPENMP_INCLUDE_PATH=/home/yanyh/tools/llvm-openmp-install/include ..
     make

-The instructions above will result in `build/libpinsight.so` being located at `build/libpinsight.so`.
+The instructions above will result in `build/libpinsight.so` to be created.

 ### Run